Azheng100/-Trivia-Night-Game/README.md

 ### *How to get started*:
 First I set up a trello board to plan out the week.
 I took the api from github directory and imported it into my javascript file.
 Next was to create the boilerplates for a simple template.
 I created a wireframe before generating the grid in html.
 Once the grid is complete, I will have to work on populating the grid with answer choices, generating an api call, and writing out 100 dummy answers.
 The javascript functions would require a way to shuffle the answer choices, a health bar counter, a display showing right or wrong answer on the previous choices, a reset function, and a number of correct answer counter.
+The additional feature I want would be a toggle to display a different background.
+A timer that prevents stalling would be a very ideal stretch goal.

 Wire Frame